Omni's EBITDA calculator is a tool that helps you calculate earnings before interest, taxes, depreciation, and amortization.

 What is EBITDA multiple?

 It is also known as enterprise multiple and is used to determine the value of the company.
-Thanks to it, investors can pin down if given company is undervalued (it may happen if the ratio is low) or overvalued (it is possible if the ratio is high).
-To calculate EBITDA multiple we need firstly, as its name indicates, EBITDA and the enterprise value of a company.
+Thanks to it, investors can pin down if a given company is undervalued (it may happen if the ratio is low) or overvalued (it is possible if the ratio is high).
+To calculate the EBITDA multiple, we need, firstly, as its name indicates, EBITDA and the enterprise value of a company.
 The ratio expresses how many times the enterprise costs are related to the EBITDA it produces.
 If you would like to calculate it, head over to the EBITDA multiple calculator.